Quick Answer

 Warm cream + Greige + Quiet sage

-A room usually settles more easily when the wall color has a warmer undertone and only one stronger note appears in smaller accents.
+A room settles more easily when the wall color has a warmer undertone and only one stronger note appears in smaller accents.

 Paint test first